Alumni Awards Winners

 Jones is a retired major general with the US Army and has dedicated his time and counsel to mentoring Vanderbilt ROTC undergraduates and School of Medicine graduates entering military residency programs.
 He has also served on the Vanderbilt Medical Association Alumni Board and is a member of the Oak Leaf Society for philanthropic loyalty to the university.

 2016 - Eileen Effinger, BA’75

-    Eileen Effinger, BA’75, is the recipient of the 2016 Vanderbilt Alumni Association Board of Directors Young Alumni
+Eileen Effinger, BA’75, is the recipient of the 2016 Vanderbilt Alumni Association Board of Directors Alumni Volunteer Award.

-    Professional Achievement Award.

-    As a president of the Charlotte Vanderbilt Chapter, Reunion volunteer and Oak Leaf Society member, Eileen Effinger is a

-    loyal supporter of Vanderbilt.
-Through educational, athletic and networking events she energized alumni and provided a

-    venue for them to promote their businesses in the Charlotte area.
-Her collaboration with fellow chapter volunteers

-    helped improve outreach in other cities.
-She spread this enthusiasm to her class and her sorority by encouraging them to

-    attend Reunion, which strengthened their connection to the university.
+As a president of the Charlotte Vanderbilt Chapter, Reunion volunteer and Oak Leaf Society member, Eileen Effinger is a loyal supporter of Vanderbilt.
+Through educational, athletic and networking events she energized alumni and provided a venue for them to promote their businesses in the Charlotte area.
+Her collaboration with fellow chapter volunteers helped improve outreach in other cities.
+She spread this enthusiasm to her class and her sorority by encouraging them to attend Reunion, which strengthened their connection to the university.